maboej-MSFT/eSignature-using-Power-Apps-V2/README.md

 -   Power Automate Cloud flow: is used to get the request from the app and send the sign in request to Microsoft Graph, and respond the result to the app.

--   Power Apps Canvas app: The user use the app and click resign.
+-   Power Apps Canvas app: The user uses the app and click resign.
 The app saves the data and redirect the user the Office 365 login service.
 After the login the request is redirected back to the app, it loads the data and call the cloud flow to validate the user that did the login.

--   Dataverse Table: is used to store the data and session id.
+-   Dataverse Table is used to store the data and session id.
 But you can use whatever table to store the data and you can use another id for the session id, can be the unique id from the table record.